The American Alligator

 2. Life History

-Alligators have a lifespan of 50 years in the wild, although the average lifespan is closer to 30 years.
+Alligators have 50 years in the wild, although the average lifespan is closer to 30 years.

-They reach sexual maturity by 12 years.
+They reach sexual maturity by 12 years of age.
 The mating season occurs in the spring, and females build nests of vegetation to lay their eggs in.

 Females can lay up to 90 eggs per nest, but only a small percentage of hatchlings will survive to adulthood.
 Hatchlings are about a foot long and weigh only a few ounces.